Tylorstown: Sport

 Tylorstown has a rugby union team called Tylorstown Tigers.
 The club produced a British and Irish Lions rugby union player John Bevan who toured New Zealand in 1971 with the only Lions side to win a series in that country.
 The club also has a very successful women's side the Tigresses who won the Welsh national women's cup in season 2005 to 2006 and were runners up in the national league.
 The women's side has provided many internationals to the Wales women's team.
 The club has also supplied an international and first class rugby coach in Lyn Howells.

 The village was also home to world boxing champion Jimmy Wilde, the "ghost with a hammer in his hand".

+Although located close to the border with Penrhys, there is a Bowling green in Tylorstown.
+The Green is located in Penrhys Park, situated near Tylorstown Rugby Club, and is home to Penrhys Park Bowls Club.
+The team is small yet competitive.
+Only 2 members of the club has ever represented Wales's outdoor international team, L I Williams & Trevor Humphreys, father of Gareth Humphreys.
+Gareth is also very vocal of the fact that Penrhys Park is where his bowls journey began back in 1945.

 Appearances in popular culture

 Some scenes for the Sky TV comedy Stella were filmed in Tylorstown, and an aerial view of the village appears in the title sequence.